davidnorminton/tvshowCalendar/README.md

-#TV Show calendar
+# TV Show calendar

-_Tv Show Calendar_ creates an ics calendar file and populates it with the release dates of tv shows which are chosen by the user, via either a command line or web interface.
+__Tv Show Calendar__ creates an ics calendar file and populates it with the release dates of tv shows which are chosen by the user, via either a command line or web interface.

-  - The app is compatiable with calendar applications including(and tested on Ubuntu calendar and google calendar)
+  - The app is compatiable with calendar applications including(and tested on Ubuntu gnome calendar and google calendar)
   - Written in golang